 Cost can be a big factor.
 WU is committed to offering you the highest quality education at the most affordable rate.
 Since one of our purposes is to make education available to all, our tuition rates are affordable to most students.
 What better educational opportunity can one find that includes high quality and affordability?
 Last of all, because our programs are completely online, you do not incur any travel expenses!

-Courses are self-paced within a 16-week term.
-Lectures, coursework, assignments, questions, and discussions all take place at your convenience – online.
+Lectures, assignments, and discussions all take place at your convenience – online.
 You’ll never have conflicts with family obligations, business travel or vacations.
 There’s no chance of arriving late or missing a class because of illness or lack of child care.
 You can even come to class in your pajamas!
 You choose the hour of day (or night) to attend class.
 You choose the place – at home, at work – wherever you have access to a computer and the Internet.
 Except for turning in assignments when they’re due, your schedule is totally up to you.

 “Wait — how can there be more communication in an online class if I never actually see my teacher?”
-It may sound strange at first, but you’ll often have more opportunities for more direct communication with your teachers (and classmates) in an online classroom.
+It may sound strange at first, but you’ll often have more opportunities for direct communication with your teachers (and classmates) in an online classroom.
 Instead of being limited to asking questions during class or office hours, you’ll have direct access to your instructors via email or message boards.
 This can be especially helpful for students who are normally a bit shy or reserved in a traditional classroom setting — online, you can take the time to develop articulate questions and responses without worrying about your nerves getting in the way.
 The online environment makes instructors more approachable.
-Students can talk openly with their teachers through online chats, email and in newsgroup discussions, without waiting for office hours that may not be convenient.
+Students can talk openly with their teachers through online chats, email and in newsgroup discussions without waiting for office hours that may not be convenient.
 This option for communication provides enhanced contact between instructors and students.
 In addition, you can meet and interact with students and ministers from all over the world!
-Because online institutions often offer interactive online forums for informal conversation between students, there appears to be an increased bonding and camaraderie more than in traditional class environments.
 Online courses provide students with ongoing, individual and group dialogues with the instructor and the other students.
 Additionally, students receive personalized instructor feedback and can share insights and information with fellow online students.

 Within an online discussion, you will respond to the course material (lectures and online articles, for example) and to comments from other students.
 Participants usually respond to those topics within the broader conversation that most interest them resulting in several smaller conversations taking place simultaneously within the group.
 While it is expected that you will read all of your classmates’ contributions, you will become actively engaged only in those parts of the dialogue most relevant to your needs.
 In this way, you are in control of your own learning experience and can tailor the class discussions to meet your own specific needs.
 Ideally, you’ll make your own individual contributions to the course while at the same time take away a unique mix of information directly relevant to your needs.